daluobo/LitPlayer-release/README.md

 [中文版本](https://github.com/daluobo/LitPlayer-release/blob/main/README_CN.md)

-LitPlayer is an Android video player built with the Jetpack Compose declarative UI framework, based on Media3 ExoPlayer, and following the **Material Design 3** specification.
+LitPlayer is an Android meida player built with the Jetpack Compose declarative UI framework, based on Media3 ExoPlayer, and following the **Material Design 3** specification.
 It features a clean interface, smooth interactions, and is perfectly adapted for **Android phones, tablets**, and **Android TV**, providing a consistent viewing experience across devices.

 ## 📲 Device Support